Migrate Existing Applications to AWS Cloud without Re-engineering... Download the full slide deck on Slideshare.

 How do you actually get to the point that you’re using APIs already built into the software to be able to use S3 storage or object storage the way that you would use any other file system?

-From a tiered storage support and migration, if I start off with Provisioned IOPS disks, am I stuck with Provisioned IOPS disks?
-If I realize that my utilization is that of the need of S3, is there any way for me to migrate from Provisioned IOPS storage to S3 storage?
+From tiered storage support and migration, if I start off with Provisioned IOPS disks, am I stuck with Provisioned IOPS disks?
+If I realize that my utilization is that of the need for S3, is there any way for me to migrate from Provisioned IOPS storage to S3 storage?

 We need to think about that as we’re going with designing storage in the backend.
 How quickly can we make that data mobile?
 How quickly can we make it something that could be sitting on a different tier of storage, in this case, from object to block or vice versa, from block back to object?

 And automation.
 Thinking about automation, what can I quickly do?
 What can I script?
 Is this something that I could spin up using cloud formation?
 Are there any tools?
 Is there API associated with it, CLI?
 What can I do to be able to make a lot of the work that I regularly do quick, easy scriptable?

 Application Modernization or Application Migration?
 We get asked this question also a lot.
 What strategy should I choose to get the data or application to the cloud?
 There are two strategies that are out there right now.